Rebecca Akufo-Addo: Personal life

-Rebecca and Nana Addo Dankwa Akufo-Addo have been married for 24 years and in 2017 they celebrated their 20th Anniversary.
+Rebecca and Nana Addo Dankwa Akufo-Addo have been married since 1997 and in 2017 they celebrated their 20th Anniversary.
 They have five daughters and five grandchildren.

 Rebecca Akufo-Addo was installed as the Development Queen mother of Ada Traditional Area at the 82nd anniversary celebration of Ada Asafotufiami festival in August 2019 and is known by the stool name Naana Ode Opeor Kabukie I.

 Akufo-Addo is a member of the Accra Ridge Church and the patron of the Infanta Malaria, a charity organization dedicated to the prevention of Malaria in children.